freeciv/freeciv-web/publite2/README.md

 depending on demand reported by the Metaserver.
 It requires the Freeciv-web webapplication to be running on Resin to work.

+Publite2 also launches one Freeciv-proxy server instance for each Freeciv C server.

 Start it like this:
 ./run.sh